openebs-archive/openebs-docs/docs/FAQ.md

 This will delete the application pod and the corresponding pvc associated to it.

-## What is the default OpenEBS retention policy?
+## What is the default OpenEBS Reclaim policy?

 The default retention is the same used by K8s.
 For dynamically provisioned PersistentVolumes, the default reclaim policy is “Delete”.
 This means that a dynamically provisioned volume is automatically deleted when a user deletes the corresponding PersistentVolumeClaim.
+In case of cStor volumes, data was being deleted as well.
+For jiva, from 0.8.0 version, the data is deleted via scrub jobs.

 ## Can I use the same PVC for multiple Pods?